vnandan/HowMuchDoIOwe/README.md

 HowMuchDoIOwe
 =============

-This is a script to calculate each person's share when multiple friends pay for each other on a trip or something.
+This is a script to calculate each person's share when multiple friends pay for each other on a trip or somewhere similar.
 Inspired from true need. ;)